aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### Get Position of Floating Table

-The following code example demonstrates how to get the position of the floating table.
+The following code example shows how to get the position of the floating table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-GetFloatingTablePosition.cpp" >}}

 ### Set Position of Floating Table

-The following code example demonstrates how to set the position of the floating table.
+The following code example shows how to set the position of the floating table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-SetFloatingTablePosition.cpp" >}}